"I am aware I am breathing in—"

 "I am aware I am breathing out."

-Eyes closed.
+My eyes were closed.
 I opened one.
-In the corner of the tall room, plants soaking in the sun around us, she was just–
+In the corner of the tall room, plants soaking in the sun around us, she was just—

 You see, I love bread.
 Fresh bread, baguette bread, banana bread.
 Naan, pita, pizza bread.

 Sourdough.
 Rye.
 Pumpernickel.
 Toasted, warmed, day old, dried.

 Pretzel, pretzel bagel, bagel, scone, oh, and focaccia.

 Brown bread, white bread, corn bread, flat bread.
 Anpan, arepa, damper, kifli...

 Bread is the only comfort I have when the sun goes down, when I drink too much, when my cat Mantou falls off the balcony after a bird.
 When I get bad test results, when I take a risk, when I call my mother for advice and she says: "Eh!
 Just forget about it."

 When I found out I had HPV, when my HPV went rogue in my ovaries, when I broke down at a party and gave a speech about how my tubes are getting lasered and two other women yelled, "I had that too!
 It’s okay, it's common!"

 When I called my mom to tell her about it and she told me, she said: "We all have it honey, even me.
 When I was pregnant with you, I got it lasered.
 You were in the way.
 Just forget about it."